Mandaluyong Metro Manila, Philippines Travel Guide

 Thoughtful interactions add to your experience and show regard.

-Never take photos of people without their explicit consent, especially children or individuals in sensitive situations.
+Never take photos of people without their explicit consent, particularly for kids or individuals in sensitive situations.

 Be mindful and respectful in holy sites; do not disrupt prayers or ceremonies for a a great photo op.